-After last week’s post where I changed the number of retries in my triggers I thought that it would be a good to find the best retry settings for Microsoft Flow.
+After last week’s post where I changed the number of retries in my triggers I thought that it would be a good to find the right retry settings for Microsoft Flow.

 How could we identify the best setting?
 There are so many things that may happen.
 To answer this question we need to look at these variables.
 In my post about triggers and their limitations I already found out that I’m limited to 600 calls every 60 seconds.